ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ## View file shares and mount targets from the API
 {: #file-storage-view-shares-targets-api}
 {: api}

+You can view file shares and mount targets by directly calling the REST APIs.
+For more information about File Storage VPC API methods to view file shares, see the [VPC API reference](/apidocs/vpc-beta#list-shares).

+File Storage for VPC regional API is a beta-level release for customers with special approval to preview this feature.
+{:note}

 ### View all file shares from the API
 {: #fs-view-all-shares-api}